SQL Server Performance Tuning

-SQL Server performance tuning using Indexes
+SQL Server Performance Tuning Using Indexes

 Few technologies in SQL Server cause as much confusion to a developer than indexes.